redFrik/udk16-Immersive_Technologies/udk161201/README.md

 NOTE: everyone should be connected to the same network for the following to work.

-and also make sure your firewall is not blocking incomming udp connections on ports 57110 (scserver) and 57120 (sclang). (on osx you are often asked when starting sc if you want to allow incoming network connections or not).
+and also make sure your firewall is not blocking incomming udp connections on ports 57110 (scserver) and 57120 (sclang). (on osx you are often asked when starting programs if you want to allow incoming network connections or not - select allow for supercollider and unity).

 ```